The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 A balloon mortgage is a type of home loan in which you make low or no monthly payments for a short term, usually five or seven years.
-These initial payments might go solely to interest or to both interest and the loan principal, depending on how the mortgage is structured.
-After this low- or no-payment period, you make a lump sum payment — known as a balloon payment — for the balance in full.
-This balloon payment can be thousands or tens of thousands of dollars, and generally more than two times the monthly payment, according to the Consumer Financial Protection Bureau.
+After this low- or no-payment period ends, you pay a lump sum, which settles the remaining balance in full.
+Because they don’t require much outlay right away, balloon mortgages can be tempting — but they can easily explode on you.
+Here’s what this kind of loan is all about, from the risks to the rewards.

 How does a balloon mortgage work?